Today’s procurement professionals need to deliver across three areas, they must:

 At Gatekeeper, we speak to Procurement teams who need to resolve issues including:

-- Poor visibility of all contracts and vendors, business risk, spend and performance
+- Poor visibility of all contracts and vendors, third-party risk, spend and performance

 - Incomplete vendor information, resulting in valuable time being spent chasing data